June 25, 2013

-US Government Role in Shale Gas Fracking History: An Overview and Response to Our Critics
+US Government Role in Shale Gas Fracking History: An Overview

 The history behind the shale gas boom remained relatively unknown until late 2011, when researchers at the Breakthrough Institute conducted an extensive investigation revealing the role that federal agencies like the Department of Energy and the National Laboratories played in supporting gas industry experimentation with shale fracking.

-Featured in the Washington Post and the President's 2012 State of the Union, this Breakthrough investigation enunciates - again - the crucial role that the federal government has always played in technological innovation.
+Featured in the Washington Post and the President's 2012 State of the Union, this Breakthrough investigation enunciates again the crucial role that the federal government has always played in technological innovation.

-- "Where the Shale Gas Revolution Came From: Government's Role in the Development of Hydraulic Fracturing in Shale
+Where the Shale Gas Revolution Came From: Government's Role in the Development of Hydraulic Fracturing in Shale

-Michael Shellenberger and Ted Nordhaus at Yale360 on the implications of the shale revolution on clean energy development
+Michael Shellenberger and Ted Nordhaus at YaleE360 on the implications of the shale revolution on clean energy development, February 27, 2012

 Connect With Breakthrough